TykTechnologies/tyk-charts/components/tyk-bootstrap/README.md

 ## Tyk Bootstrap

 ## Introduction
-This chart helps with the bootstrapping of the Tyk Dashboard by creating a job which provisions the cluster with all the required secrets/configmaps/HTTP initalization calls [Kubernetes](https://kubernetes.io/) cluster using the [Helm](https://helm.sh/) package manager.
+This chart helps with the bootstrapping of the Tyk Dashboard by creating a job which provisions the cluster with all the required secrets/configmaps/HTTP initialization calls on [Kubernetes](https://kubernetes.io/) cluster using the [Helm](https://helm.sh/) package manager.

+The chart provides little benefits by itself and should only be used in conjunction with other charts that also use the dashboard component.

 ## Prerequisites
 * Kuberentes 1.19+